corranrogue9/nomic/ruleset/mutable.md

 ## 312

 Amend Rule 206 to read: When a proposed rule-change is defeated, the player who proposed it loses 20 * (total rejection/all eligible voters) points.

+## 313

+At the end of each session (i.e. "weekly" meeting), each person, whose name start with "Kir" and ends with "ill", gets 50 points automatically.